LouieOHagan/CI-Milestone1-Project/README.md

             communicates, "Touch me not!"
 White is purity and, like black, uncompromising; it is clean, hygienic, and sterile."
     - #### Typography
-        - The Titillium Web is the only font used throughout the whole website with Sans Serif as the backup font in case for any reason the font isnt being imported in to the site correctly.
-Titillium Web was the only font used in order to maintain a simplistic look and keep it conistent throughout the whole site.
+        - The Titillium Web is the only font used throughout the whole website with Sans Serif as the backup font in case for any reason the font isn't being imported into the site correctly.
+Titillium Web was the only font used in order to maintain a simplistic look and keep it consistent throughout the whole site.
 The font was imported in to the style.css from Google Fonts who make it very easy to to import fonts and are a very reliable external source.
 The Titillium Web font offers 11 font weight styles from "Extra Light" (200 weight) to "Black" (900 weight) however for this project only the 300, 400 & 600 font weights were imported and utilised.
     - #### Imagery